 - Increase customer value through vertical integration

-How to trade fragmented markets?
+How do we trade fragmented markets?

 How to identify a fragmented market

-You can identify whether a market is fragmented or likely to become fragmented soon in industries such as hospitality and technology by looking for specific characteristics such as-
+You can identify whether a market is fragmented or likely to become fragmented soon in industries such as hospitality and technology by looking for specific characteristics such as

 - A large number of small players

-- Lack of players with dominant position
+- Lack of players with a dominant position

 - Low barriers to entry for new businesses